Find out more about the ways we have supported our staff and researchers.

 - Formalise a process to ensure inclusive leadership throughout the BRC;

 - Formalise diversity of representation in all operational structures of the BRC; and

 - Monitor success at achieving these targets and implement strategies to address perceived challenges.

 - Giving staff and trainees access to relevant training – including Unconscious Bias training – to develop their awareness of equality, diversity and inclusion;

-- Supporting research into the impact of diversity and inclusion projects at the BRC, King’s College London and other research organisations; and
+- Supporting research into the impact of equality, diversity and inclusion projects at our BRC, King’s College London and other research organisations; and

 - Ensuring that senior staff undertake relevant diversity and inclusion training and act as role models.